david-ewan-campbell/bowling-challenge/README.md

 Revisiting Makers Bowling Challenge to start getting gitHub repo lights going green again.
 Originally did the Bowling scorecard challenge using Ruby.
 Instead using Javascript to practice a simple project set up and reconsolidating knowledge of using TDD with Jest and OOPs.
 Assistance from a Bowling Examplar video from the Makers course.

+- Already forked and cloned the original repo
+- Initialised project, created package.json file
+- installed Jest testing for this project
+- gitignore file already created to ignore .DS_Store & node_modules
+- created first test to test for a first roll of a frame
+- test failing with expected outcome of 'Frame is not defined'

 Bowling Challenge
 =================